Kaposi's sarcoma-associated herpesvirus

-Kaposi's sarcoma-associated herpesvirus (KSHV) is the ninth known human herpesvirus; its formal name according to the International Committee on Taxonomy of Viruses (ICTV) is Human gammaherpesvirus 8, or HHV-8 in short.
-Like other herpesviruses, its informal names are used interchangeably with its formal ICTV name.
+Kaposi's sarcoma-associated herpesvirus (KSHV) is the ninth known human herpesvirus.
+It is also called Human herpesvirus 8, or HHV-8 in short.
 This virus causes Kaposi's sarcoma, a cancer commonly occurring in AIDS patients, as well as primary effusion lymphoma, HHV-8-associated multicentric Castleman's disease and KSHV inflammatory cytokine syndrome.
 It is one of seven currently known human cancer viruses, or oncoviruses.
-Even after so many years of discovery of KSHV/HHV8, there is no known cure for KSHV associated tumorigenesis.
+Even after many years since the discovery of KSHV/HHV8, there is no known cure for KSHV associated tumorigenesis.